JBonvi/Parametric_Builder/README.md

 # Parametric_Builder

-### Artioscad's parametric builder made with Power Automate
+### Artioscad parametric builder made with Power Automate

 It's allow everyone to build parametric design with the support of a workstation running this workflow with Microsoft Power Automate